-Put simply, the Digital Binloop HD is a solid-state multi-channel video player that provides up to 8 separate channels of high definition video.
-These video channels can be played together synchronously or independently from one another.
+Put simply, the Binloop is a solid-state multi-channel video and audio player that provides up to 16 separate channels of standard-definition video or 32 channels of uncompressed audio.
+These channels can be played together synchronously or independently from one another.
 For stand-alone applications, the Binloop can be configured to play files automatically based on a programmable timeline.
 For more complex applications, this product can be controlled externally by SMPTE/EBU timecode, MIDI, RS-232, Ethernet or contact closures.

-That being said, the Binloop is not your everyday multi-channel video player.
+That being said, the Binloop is not your everyday multi-channel media player.
 Its ability to provide synchronous playback, impeccable precision, and a variety of easy-to-use control interfaces requires unique system architecture.
 The purpose of this section is to familiarize you with how the Binloop works so that you can gain a better understanding of how best to use it to meet your goals.